Presentation: Patient with ovarian cancer

 - For DNA-based constitutional (germline) tests (all the above listed tests), an EDTA blood sample is required.
 Please refer to your local GLH for details of test request forms and where to send samples.

-- Where available, testing of the tumour for somatic BRCA1/BRCA2 mutations can be requested as test M2.1.
+- Where available, testing of the tumour for somatic BRCA1/BRCA2 variants can be requested as test M2.1.
 This consists of next-generation sequencing (NGS) small variant analysis.

 - Testing of the tumour for homologous repair deficiency can be requested as test M2.5.
 This consists of mutational signature detection.